 “My experience here has made me itch to talk about healthcare with nearly everyone I meet, and it has given me that opportunity by letting me teach about it in a House Course at Duke through the Center’s flexible project program.
 I am very thankful for what I have learned and I am constantly amazed by the people and professionals that I have met through this internship.”

 “This internship has expanded my interests and focus in healthcare and policy.
-Caroline, Connor, and Dr. Snyderman always entertain my questions and challenge me to find problems, solutions, and application in and with personalized health care topics and elements.
-I have explored the applications for personalized health care in mental health, challenges in preventive health care application, and some of the logistics of research and quality improvement proposals, just to name a few examples.”
+The staff and Dr. Snyderman always entertain my questions and challenge me to find problems, solutions, and application in and with personalized healthcare topics and elements.
+I have explored the applications for personalized healthcare in mental health, challenges in preventive health care application, and some of the logistics of research and quality improvement proposals, just to name a few examples.”

-The Duke Center for Research on Personalized Health Care sponsors a House Course at Duke University.
-Taught by Natalie Moszczynski, this is a half credit course called ‘Personalizing Health in the 21st Century.’
+The Duke Center for Personalized Health Care sponsors a House Course at Duke University.
+Taught by Harrison Labban and Gary Wang, this is a half-credit course called ‘Personalizing Health in the 21st Century.’
 A house course is meant to encourage the diversity of classes offered by Duke by bringing together topics that may interest the student body but are not currently offered.

 This course explores topics related to personalized healthcare and its potential to change how we approach health.
-These topics address major policy and research efforts related to personalized medicine and personalized health care such as President Obama’s Precision Medicine Initiative and the Affordable Care Act.
-We explore how healthcare and medicine have evolved towards personalization over the last few decades.
+These topics address major policy and research efforts related to personalized medicine and personalized health care such as the Affordable Care Act.
+Furthermore, we explore how healthcare and medicine have evolved towards personalization over the last few decades.

-This course is being offered again during the Fall ’16 semester and anyone interested is encouraged to sign up.
+This course is being offered for the Fall ’18 semester and anyone interested is encouraged to sign up.

 Duke students meet for the 2016 spring house course, instructed by our very own intern Natalie Moszczynski.